ernieayala/ernies-modern-layout/README.md

 - Tweak Playlist

 #### Note
-I intentially made ultra specific selectors to have control of what I was styling.
+I intentionally made ultra-specific selectors have control of what I was styling.